sawouda2003/ml.phospho-oglcnac/README.md

 # Project summary
-Tool to extract GlyGen O-GlcNAc and Phosphorylation sites.
+Creating a command line tool to extract GlyGen O-GlcNAc and Phosphorylation sites into an ML ready dataset.

 # Installation instructions